Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Introduction

 Reinforcement Learning (RL) has achieved remarkable success in continuous and small-scale discrete domains.
 However, many real-world applications -- ranging from logistics planning and scheduling to recommender systems and robot control -- require agents to navigate action spaces that exhibit both large cardinality and complex structure.
 These spaces often include high-dimensional discrete components, categorical variables, or combinations of discrete and continuous parameters, presenting a fundamental ``curse of cardinality'' that renders traditional approaches ineffective.

 \textbf{The Scalability Gap in Prior Work.} Standard methods fail to scale to these regimes due to three primary bottlenecks: gradient variance, computational tractability, and structural rigidity.
 Early approaches attempt to reduce dimensionality through factorization \citep{SallansAndGeoffrey2004, pazis2011} or symbolic representations \citep{CuiAndKhardon2016}, but these require substantial manual tuning.
 Representation learning methods \citep{chandak2019, whitney2019} often suffer from high sample complexity as they require learning dedicated representations for every discrete action.
 A more scalable paradigm leverages continuous actor-critic architectures by mapping continuous proto-actions to discrete counterparts.
 Simple rounding \citep{hasselt2009, vanvuchelen2022} is efficient but suboptimal in complex landscapes.
 To improve precision, the Wolpertinger architecture \citep{dulac2015} employs $k$-nearest neighbor searches, yet this becomes computationally intractable in high-dimensional spaces.
-Recently, \citet{akkerman2024dynamic} introduce Dynamic Neighborhood Construction (DNC) to navigate neighborhoods via simulated annealing; while scalable, it relies heavily on regular structures (e.g., numerical adjacency), making it brittle in irregularly spaced domains.
-Finally, hybrid continuous-discrete action spaces pose unique challenges, as most existing algorithms treat components independently or rely on hierarchical sequencing \citep{Hausknecht2016, Fan2019}, failing to account for the tight coupling required in complex tasks.
+Recently, \citet{akkerman2024dynamic} introduced Dynamic Neighborhood Construction (DNC) to navigate neighborhoods via simulated annealing; while scalable, it relies heavily on regular structures (e.g., numerical adjacency), making it brittle in irregularly spaced domains.
+Finally, hybrid continuous-discrete action spaces pose unique challenges, as most existing algorithms treat components independently, failing to account for the tight coupling required in complex tasks \citep{Hausknecht2016, Fan2019, Peng2019, Delalleau2020}, or rely on hierarchical sequencing, incurring dependencies adversely affecting performance \citep{Xiong2018, Bester2019, Ma2021, Wei2018}.
+So far, no work has addressed the challenges incurred by large-scale hybrid action spaces.